ericl3ung/python-with-eric/README.md

-# python-with-eric
+# Python with Eric
-Python with Eric
+Diving into the world of Python, learning the basics to Artificial Intelligence and many more!